101 Cooking For Two

 • Chop 1 small onion.
 Chop or slice your ham into bite-size pieces.

-• Sprinkle in 4 tablespoons flour and mix well.
-Continue to cook and whisk for about 2 minutes until browning some.
+• Sprinkle in 4 tablespoons of flour and mix well.
+Continue to cook and whisk for about 2 minutes until light browning.

 • Prep a 9 by 13 inch casserole dish with a coat of butter.